workshopdemos/zowe-python/Instructions.md

 You should be able to run the following command to create an Excel spreadsheet with the data.

 `python workshop.py -o packages`

-**NOTE:** Pandas doesn't overwrite the file.
-Keeping things simple, we aren't checking to see if the file exists.
-If your data isn't updating, change the filename (-f) or delete the existing file.

 Why didn't we have to specify Excel or CSV?
 We set the default as Excel on the parse command for type.